gregarmer/github-sigterm-blog/content/post/building-a-home-lab.md

 tags        = [ "unix", "linux", "networking" ]
 topics      = [ "networking", "unix" ]
 slug        = "building-a-home-lab"
-banner      = "/static/home-lab-servers.jpg"
+thumbnail   = "/static/home-lab-servers.jpg"
 +++

-I've been setting up a small home lab for testing various things out and I needed a some space for virtual machines.
+I've been setting up a small home lab for testing various things out and I needed some space for virtual machines.
 I don't have any requirements for insane performance, but I also didn't want a really sluggish setup, so here's what I did...